- Why Can’t I Attach Files in Gmail?

 Fix 2: Verify supported file formats

-- Confirm that the file format is supported by Gmail.
+Confirm that the file format is supported by Gmail.
 Common file types such as documents, images, and videos are usually compatible.
+If your file type isn’t supported, consider converting the file to a supported format or try compressing it if possible.

 Fix 3: Check your Gmail storage

-- On the Storage tab, you will see the total storage available for your Gmail account and the storage used.
+- Log into your Gmail account and scroll to the bottom of the page.
+Just after the last message on the screen, you should see the total storage available for your Gmail account and the storage you have used.

-- Click Manage or Buy more storage to review options for increasing your storage capacity or deleting unnecessary emails or attachments.
+- Click the link, and you will be redirected to Google One.
+There, you can review options for increasing your storage capacity or deleting unnecessary emails or attachments.

 Fix 4: Turn off your firewall

-Related: How to Check Firewall Settings in Windows 10 PC
+Related: How to Check Firewall Settings on a Windows PC

 Fix 5: Disable your proxy server